 Prioritizing Financial Planning

 The borrower’s counselor or program should discuss budgeting, credit management, identity theft, and other basics of money management.
 Borrowers are encouraged to consider their short-term and long-term financial goals.

 Though very important, the advice and education in this section are typically somewhat light.
 It might be a good idea for students to make note of the concepts they don’t understand and do some additional work outside of student loan exit counseling.

 Last, a borrower would choose a repayment plan, enter in their new contact information, employer or future employer’s information, and provide the names and contact information of references.
 The borrower’s loan servicer then reviews the information and provides the borrower with a repayment plan.

 According to Federal Student Aid, the borrower is told to list their preferred repayment options, at which point their loan service will make a final decision and assign the borrower a repayment plan.

 What Your Exit Counselor Doesn’t Tell You

-Student loan exit counseling is necessary and important.
-It is required of all students with federal student loans.
-But overall, the program to be pretty light and quick.
+Student loan exit counseling is necessary, important, and required of all students with federal student loans.
+But overall, the program is pretty light and quick.

 Also, there is some important information that a borrower just won’t receive in exit counseling, and that’s information on how to handle their private student loans.
 While there are some similarities, private student loans will have many of their own nuances that are imperative to understand.